BaptisteVandecrux/RetMIP/README.md

 # RetMIP

-Here are the scripts used to process the 1D experiment from the firn meltwater Retention Model Intercomparison Project (RetMIP).
+This repository contains the scripts used to process the 1D experiment from the firn meltwater Retention Model Intercomparison Project (RetMIP).

 Related publications: